An urgent need for pain relief

 Neuropathic pain is a chronic condition affecting around 8 % of the population.
-It can be triggered in various ways, including through surgery, injury, diabetes, chemotherapy, and viral infection.
-Existing treatments are only effective in a minority of patients.
+It can be triggered in various ways, including through surgery, chemotherapy, injury, diabetes, and viral infection.
+Current treatments are only effective in a minority of patients.
 Furthermore, treatments address the symptoms, not the underlying causes of the pain, and so are not curative.
-In fact, the underlying causes of neuropathic pain are still poorly understood, and that’s where the NGN-PET project comes in.

 One reason for this is that the underlying causes of neuropathic pain are poorly understood.
 For many years, pain researchers focused almost exclusively on neurons, in the belief that neuron problems were at the root of many patients’ pain.
 However, more recent research suggested that other cells in the nervous system (such as glial cells) as well as immune cells may also contribute to neuropathic pain.
 There are many different types of glial cells, and their role in the nervous system includes supporting nerve cells, insulating them, and providing them with nutrients and oxygen.

 NGN-PET set out to explore the interactions between neurons and glial cells, and their role in neuropathic pain, in greater detail.

 Part of the project studied neuropathic pain in two animal models – one that mimics surgery-induced neuropathic pain, and one that mimics chemotherapy-induced neuropathic pain.
 Crucially, the team confirmed the role of neuron-glial interactions in the generation of a pain response, and identified a number of microglial genes that appear to be involved in the pain response.
 These genes represent potential drug targets and the pharmaceutical companies in the project are now using this information in their drug development programmes.